 Salaries & Wages

 Support for salaries and wages is requested as a percentage of your effort based on current income and appointment.
 Calculate your current salary, divided by your appointment (9 or 12), times the percentage of effort, times the number of months.
-Note that the OU Budget template (the spreadsheet received from your PDS after the info sheet is submitted) will automatically calculate the amount of salary when you enter the effort and time.
+Note that the OU Budget template (the spreadsheet received from your PS after the info sheet is submitted) will automatically calculate the amount of salary when you enter the effort and time.

 Things to consider: